Best Free Chart Makers in 2026: Top 7 Tools Compared

 Best For

-Students, researchers, business analysts, and anyone who wants a chart in under 2 minutes.
+• Anyone who wants a professional chart in under 2 minutes without coding

 #2: Google Sheets — Best All-Around